Breadcrumbs Reasoning: Memory-Efficient Reasoning with Compression Beacons: Results

 \section{Results}

-We compare the Breadcrumbs Reasoning (BR) policy to an uncompressed RL policy and to the baselines in two different configurations.
-We first compare results with a set maximum cache size (\autoref{tab:cache_size} and \autoref{fig:results:max_cache_size}).
+We compare the Breadcrumbs Reasoning policy to an uncompressed RL policy and to the baselines in two different configurations.
+We first compare results with a set maximum cache size (\autoref{tab:cache_size}, \autoref{tab:cache_size_auac}, and \autoref{fig:results:max_cache_size}).
 We also compare with a fixed maximum number of generation tokens (\autoref{tab:response_length}), the same used during training of $\policyrl$.

-\paragraph{Test-Time Scaling with Breadcrumbs Reasoning} \autoref{tab:cache_size} shows accuracy performance with a fixed maximum cache budget of 1{,}000 steps, as well as the accuracy area under the curve (AUAC) with varying the maximum cache size up to 1{,}000. \autoref{fig:results:max_cache_size} shows the curves.
-Across most settings, BR recovers most of the performance of the teacher at a much lower memory cache budget.
+\paragraph{Test-Time Scaling with Breadcrumbs Reasoning} \autoref{tab:cache_size} shows accuracy performance with a fixed maximum cache budget of 1{,}000 steps. \autoref{tab:cache_size_auac} in \autoref{app:results} provides the accuracy area under the curve (AUAC) while varying the maximum cache size up to 1{,}000. \autoref{fig:results:max_cache_size} plots accuracy vs. cache size.
+Across most settings, BR recovers most of the performance of the teacher at a much lower memory cache budget, both in the single ratio and multi ratio settings.
 Except for \linsys, which remains challenging, all compression ratios outperform the teacher for most of the budgets.
 This is because the compressed models are able to effectively accommodate more reasoning steps within the same cache budget, allowing for more aggressive test-time compute scaling.
 On \countdown, both BR models outperform even the teacher at maximum KV cache budget.